Romani people: Organizations and projects

-Artistic representations
+Artistic depictions

-Many depictions of the Roma in literature and art present romanticized narratives of the mystical powers of fortune telling or as people who have an irascible or passionate temper paired with an indomitable love of freedom and a habit of criminality.
+Many depictions of Roma in literature and art present romanticized narratives of the mystical powers of fortune telling or as people who have an irascible or passionate temper paired with a love of freedom and a habit of criminality.
 The Roma were a popular subject in Venetian painting from the time of Giorgione at the start of the 16th century.
 The inclusion of such a figure adds an exotic oriental flavor to scenes.
 A Venetian Renaissance painting by Paris Bordone (c.
-1530, Strasbourg) of the Holy Family in Egypt makes Elizabeth a Romani fortune-teller; the scene is otherwise located in a distinctly European landscape.
+1530, Strasbourg) of the Holy Family in Egypt makes Elizabeth a Romani fortune-teller; the scene is otherwise located in a European landscape.
+The Romani community served as an inspiration and is represented in Bram Stoker's Dracula.